Open WRE Agent Tool — belief intake, conflict review, and repair

 Participants can always send direct invites with their availability.
 Method anchors: Moral Disagreement · Reflective Equilibrium

-SEP Protocol
+Dialogue Protocol

 How to Disagree Without Losing Epistemic Discipline